 Tribes are employers.
 Because IHS cannot provide comprehensive coverage for the working-age population, Tribes acting as employers must purchase commercial health insurance for their employees.
 This is not a voluntary benefit decision; it is a structural consequence of IHS underfunding.
 The funding source for these premiums is Tribal own-source revenue: gaming proceeds, enterprise income, land-use fees, and federal contract and compact dollars.
 Every dollar spent on employee health insurance premiums is a dollar not available for housing, education, language preservation, economic development, or other exercises of Tribal sovereignty.

 Federal underfunding of IHS thus imposes a direct and recurring fiscal cost on Tribal governments that does not appear in any federal budget document, any CMS data system, or any published estimate of the IHS funding gap.
 The Table 4 gap therefore understates the true cost of IHS underfunding to Tribal governments, even if it accurately describes the federal investment shortfall.
 Tribal own-source spending on employee health care is not a legitimate offset against the federal trust obligation.
 A rough order-of-magnitude estimate illustrates the scale: approximately 240 Tribes operate health programs under P.L.
 93-638 compacts or contracts.
 Tribal workforces across these programs—inclusive of health, administrative, and enterprise employees—likely total 150,000 to 250,000 covered workers.
 At a conservative employer premium contribution of $8,000–$12,000 per covered employee annually (consistent with 2023 KFF Employer Health Benefits Survey benchmarks), aggregate Tribal own-source health insurance expenditures are on the order of $1.2–$3.0 billion annually.
+This broad estimate has two methodological limitations that likely cause it to overstate the trust-responsibility-relevant component.
+First, Tribal workforces include substantial numbers of non-AI/AN employees — particularly in gaming enterprises, hotels, and other Tribal businesses — for whom employer-paid premiums carry no trust responsibility implications.
+Second, Contract Support Costs reimburse administrative overhead for P.L.
+93-638 health and government programs specifically; enterprise employees are funded from gaming and enterprise revenue, not CSC, and conflating the two overstates the CSC-adjacent workforce.
+Limiting attention to AI/AN employees of Tribal government and health programs — the population most directly relevant to the trust responsibility — and applying a conservative AI/AN workforce share of approximately 50%, the trust-responsibility-relevant own-source expenditure is on the order of $400–$900 million annually.
+This adjusted range is a conservative floor: it excludes non-AI/AN employees and enterprise-funded workforces, and it is still structurally rough and not directly verifiable from published sources.
+Its order of magnitude — hundreds of millions, not billions — remains material and warrants recognition in any comprehensive accounting of the true cost of federal underfunding.
+The broader $1.2–$3.0B figure remains illustrative of total Tribal employer health expenditure but should not be cited as the trust-responsibility gap without this adjustment.